sidechained/DataDrivenResume/README.md

 1. Clone this repo using `git clone https://github.com/sidechained/DataDrivenResume.git`
 2. Cpen the [`DataDrivenResume.Rmd`](DataDrivenResume.Rmd) file in RStudio
 3. Install package dependencies in R by uncommenting and running the [following lines](DataDrivenResume.Rmd#L34-47) in `DataDrivenResume.Rmd`
 4. Ensure the working directory is set to the directory where you cloned the repo.
-Use the command `getwd()` to check and `setwd()` to link to the correct path if it is incorrect
+Use the command `getwd()` to check and `setwd()` to provide the correct path if it is incorrect
 5. From the File menu in RStudio choose "Knit Document".
-Knitting will begin and after some time a PDF file will be output with the same name as the .Rmd file i.e. DataDrivenResume.pdf
+Knitting will begin and after some time a PDF file will be output with the same name as the .Rmd file (i.e. `DataDrivenResume.pdf`).
+Note this will overwrite the existing template PDF.

 # Under the Hood
 The main code for generating the resume is contained within the [`DataDrivenResume.Rmd`](DataDrivenResume.Rmd) file.
 This uses R's Vitae package to knit together R and LaTex code, with the final output being a PDF.